Beaches on Thassos - description and how to get there

 Atspas (Sugar Beach)

-This beach is very beautiful, if it's not crowded, like in June and September.
-The sea is crystal clear and shoal is very long.
-There are umbrellas and lounge chairs for rent, a volleyball net, and cars can be parked next to the beach.
+This beach is very beautiful, if it's not crowded, which is the case in June and September.
+The sea is crystal clear and the shoal is very long.
+There are parasols and sunbeds for rent, a volleyball net, and cars can be parked next to the beach.
 Given that the atmosphere on this beach is somehow always pleasant, people easily get in contact with each other, and a good company for volleyball is quickly found.
-On the surrounding rocks there are octopuses, and in the water you can find starfish.
+There are octopuses on the surrounding rocks, and in the water you can find starfish.

 How to get there?
-This beach is at the exit of Skala Maries, toward Limenaria, on the right side, below the main road.
+This beach is at the exit of Skala Maries, towards Limenaria, on the right side, below the main road.

 Wild bays after Skala Maries

-The long, almost deserted, sandy beach with stones in water, made from several coves.
+A long, almost deserted, sandy beach with stones in the water, made from several coves.

 How to get there?
 Arriving from Limenas, after Skala Maries, turn at the sign for the Ancient Pottery Factory.
-When this road brings you to the gates of a yard (with a bunch of rubble and some barrels), and when you think that there's no more road, get closer and you'll see the way between the fence and a scrub on the left side.
-Get around the estate and after a few hundred meters you'll come across the Ancient Pottery Factory.
-Go around it from the lower side (there's a slightly steeper part), leave the car there and go down to the rocks that gently descends toward the sea, and that'll take you to the bay - the beach.
+When this road brings you to the gates of a yard (with a bunch of rubble and some barrels), and when you think that there's no more road, get closer and you'll see a road between a fence and a scrub on the left side.
+Go around the estate and after a few hundred meters you'll come across the Ancient Pottery Factory.
+Go around it from the lower side (there's a slightly steeper part), leave your car there and go down to the rocks that gently descend towards the sea, and that'll take you to the bay - the beach.

 The beach is gravelly, with fine gravel and stone slabs in the water.
-Entry into the water is excellent on the right side, and pretty rocky on the left.
+The water entrance is excellent on the right side, and pretty rocky on the left.
 It's great for diving, with shells in the water and on the beach, while the showers are located within Blue Palace Hotel.
-In the hinterland of the beach there's a large hotel with a pool, as well as few small hotels, restaurants and parking.
-On the beach to the right, there is a concrete pier-diving board.
+In the rear of the beach there's a large hotel with a pool, as well as a few smaller hotels, restaurants and a parking lot.
+On the right side of the beach, there is a concrete pier-diving board.
 Also, there's a big hollow rock with a passage in the middle.
-Whoever swims through the passage, encounters a small and beautiful bay, invisible from the mainland.
+Whoever swims through the passage, enters a small and beautiful cove, invisible from the mainland.

 How to get there?
-This beach is located at 1,5km before Limenaria, from the direction of Skala Prinos.
-From the highway, turn right on a narrow path that leads to a large parking lot and the beach.
+This beach is located 1.5 km before Limenaria, from the direction of Skala Prinos.
+Turn right from the highway and onto a narrow path that leads to a large parking lot and the beach.

-Sandy beach in Limenaria, from Tripiti toward the city, several kilometers long.
-In some parts it's OK for swimming, and in some has a lot of rocks and sea urchins in the water.
+A sandy beach in Limenaria, from Trypiti to the city, several kilometers long.
+In some parts it's OK for swimming, and in some it has a lot of rocks and sea urchins in the water.

 How to get there?
-At the entrance to Limenaria, exactly at the factory Iris Gold, turn right and drive toward the sea, and then go left along the beach toward the center.
+At the entrance to Limenaria, right by the Iris Gold factory, turn right and drive towards the sea, and then go left along the beach towards the center.

-Small beach in the center, between the promenade and harbor.
-Sandy.
-There are umbrellas, deck chairs, changing rooms and showers.
-It's bad, but it could be used.
-On the west side of Limenaria, the beach is 2km long, with sandy and rocky parts.
+Amall beach in the center of Limenaria, between the promenade and the harbor.
+It's sandy.
+There are parasols, sunbeds, changing rooms and showers.
+It's small, but it can do.
+On the west side of Limenaria, the beach is 2 km long, with sandy and rocky parts.

 How to get there?
 Center of Limenaria.

-Decent beach, the water is clean, but all along the shoal there're slippery stone slabs, so the entry into the water is very inconvenient, except in the far left side toward Pefkari.
-There are no trees that would replace the umbrella.
-There is a small cafe and the ice cream fridge.
+A decent beach, the water is clean, but all along the shoal there are some slippery stone slabs, so the entry into the water is very inconvenient, except in the far left side towards Pefkari.
+There are no trees that would replace a parasol.
+There is a small cafe and an ice cream fridge.

 How to get there?
-1km (as the crow flies) toward Potos, from Limenaria port, by concrete steps to the top of the hill where Palataki (yellow castle above Limenaria) is at, then down the trail, next to an abandoned mine, is Metalia beach.
-Although it seems to be close, just on the other side of the hill, you shouldn't rust to it.
-You'll get fairly tired until you reach the hill, and walk a hundred steps up, and then back down the trail.
+1 km (as the crow flies) towards Potos from Limenaria port, by concrete steps to the top of the hill where Palataki (the yellow castle above Limenaria) is located, then down the trail, next to the abandoned mine, is Metalia beach.
+Although it seems to be close, just on the other side of the hill, it's definitely not a beach you can quickly reach.
+You'll get fairly tired while climbing the hill, then you'll walk about a hundred steps up, and then back down the trail.

 If you go by car, take the main road from Limenaria toward Potos.
-Pass the church at the exit of Limenaria, Palataki will remain on the distance from the right side, drive on for about 600 meters, then turn right onto a narrow lane that goes down to the Metalia beach.
-This path is actually obliquely returning you back towards Limenaria, until finally it gets you down to the beach hinterland.
+Pass the church at the exit of Limenaria, Palataki will remain on the right side, drive on for about 600 m, then turn right onto a narrow lane that goes down to the Metalia beach.
+This path actually obliquely takes you back towards Limenaria, until finally it gets you down to the rear of the beach.
 There is a clearing, reddish sand, in front of the abandoned buildings of the old mine, where all visitors park their means of transport.

-The first bay has been awarded the Blue Flag in a season 2006.
-Its length is about 200m.
-Closer to the hotel there's a broader part of fine white sand, which gradually turns into gravel.
-The gravel is also in the water, along the shoal, with a flat rock here and there.
+The first bay was awarded with a Blue Flag in the season of 2006.
+It's about 200 m long.
+Closer to the hotels, there's a broader part with fine white sand, which gradually turns into gravel.
+There's also gravel in the water, along the entire shoal, with a flat rock here and there.
 The water is always clear and transparent, because there's no sand in the shoal.
-The depth gradually increases, and a few meters from the shore the depth is more than two meters, so there's no nasty walking through the shoal toward depth suitable for swimming.
-On the fringes of the bay there are rocky parts, with a hedgehog or two, so be advised.
-In the background of this beach there are restaurants, hotels and showers, and sunbeds and umbrellas for rent, as well as the diving center and the center for water sports Albatros.
+The depth gradually increases, and a few meters from the shore the depth is already over 2 m, so there's no boring walking through the shoal toward depth that's suitable for swimming.
+On the fringes of the bay there are rocky parts, with an urchin or two, so be careful.
+In the rear of this beach there are restaurants, hotels and showers, and sunbeds and parasols for rent, as well as a diving center and the Albatros water sports center.

-In the second bay toward Potos, there's an international camp, and after it there's Alexandra Beach Hotel.
+In the second bay towards Potos, there's an international camp and a nice bar called Oassis, and after that there's Alexandra Beach Hotel.
 The beach in front of the camp is beautiful and with transparent water.
-As you go toward Alexandra Beach Hotel, the beach is getting worse, and the water is muddier.
-In this part there's neither sunbeds and umbrellas for rent, nor showers and changing rooms (except in front of the Alexandra Beach Hotel).
+As you go toward Alexandra Beach Hotel, the beach gets worse.
+If you like more peaceful and less crowded beaches, we recommend visiting the Oassis bar.

 Potos – city beach

-Its length is about 300m.
-It's mostly there crowded, especially in the season.
-Full of sun loungers and parasols from cafes in the background (not charged, but used with a drink).
-Water is sometimes transparent, sometimes not, sometimes is still and sometimes with ripples.
+It's about 300 m long.
+It's mostly crowded, especially during the holiday season.
+It is full of sunbeds and parasols from cafes in the rear (not charged, but you're required to order a drink).
+The water is sometimes transparent, sometimes not, sometimes it's still and sometimes with small waves.

 How to get there?
-The Center of Potos – café zone.
+The Center of Potos – the cafe zone.

 San Antonio (Breeze)

-Sandy beach with long shoal and very fine sand.
+A sandy beach with a long shoal and very fine sand.

 How to get there?
-The beach is in the extension of city beach in Potos toward Aliki.
+This beach is an extension of the Potos city beach in the direction towards Aliki.

-Without the crowd.
-It has a nice shade under the pine trees, a part with the rocks, and classic sandy area with lounge chairs.
+It's not crowded.
+It has a nice shade under the pine trees, a part with rocks, and a classic sandy area with sunbeds.

 How to get there?
-The beach is at 2km southeast of Potos.
-Located just before Notos beach, that can be reached over the rocks.
-A large five-star hotel complex Royal Paradise was built there recently.
+The beach is 2 km southeast of Potos.
+It's located just before Notos beach, which can be reached over the rocks.
+A large five-star hotel complex Royal Paradise has recently been built there.